ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

 ---
 layout: post
 type: post
-title: "For researchers who ask me how to improve their software skills"
+title: "How to improve software engineering skills as a researcher"
 date: 2020-11-15
 category: notebook
 comments: true